smartcontractkit/documentation/docs/chainlink-keepers/util-overview.md

 [Vault Harvester repository](https://github.com/hackbg/chainlink-keepers-templates/tree/main/vault-harvester#chainlink-keepers-template-vault-harvester)

 This example teaches you how to automate the process of compounding arbitrary yield farm reward tokens back into an initially deposited asset.
-Using Keepers to automate this process makes it more trustless and decentralized.
+Using Chainlink Automation to automate this process makes it more trustless and decentralized.

 ### Batch NFT Reveal

 [Batch NFT Reveal repository](https://github.com/hackbg/chainlink-keepers-templates/tree/main/batch-nft-reveal#chainlink-keepers-template-batch-nft-reveal)

-This example teaches how to use [Chainlink VRF](/docs/vrf/v2/introduction/) and Chainlink Keepers together.
-Using Keepers with batch NFT reveals, you can automate and further decentralize your NFTs.
+This example teaches how to use [Chainlink VRF](/docs/vrf/v2/introduction/) and Chainlink Automation together.
+Using Chainlink Automation with batch NFT reveals, you can automate and further decentralize your NFTs.

 ### Dynamic NFTs